Washington’s thoughts on slavery documented

 The outlying farm houses were "log-houses."
 The cabins were made of wood and mud.
 The latter material was used as a mortar between the house logs as well as a plaster over the exterior chimneys constructed of sticks.
 George Washington described two black overseer cabins as 16 by 20 feet in size with a loft.
 There were also duplex style cabins with two families having separate quarters and a shared chimney.
 Clearly, the new brick rooms constructed in 1793 provided a higher degree of material comfort.

 The year 1793 is another significant landmark for the Mount Vernon slaves.
-In that year, precised between September 1 and December 12, James Thomas Flexner writes: "Washington reached what was for him an even more revolutionary conclusion than when he had decided to raise his sword against his King."
+In that year, between September 1 and December 12, James Thomas Flexner writes: "Washington reached what was for him an even more revolutionary conclusion than when he had decided to raise his sword against his King."

-Waashington wrote on December 12, 1793 to an English agricultrual reformer Arthur Young "the thoughts I am now about to disclose to you" were not "even in embryo" when he wrote Young three months earlier.
-Flexner documents Washington's evolutinary thought pattern on the issue of slavery over the years in his last biographical volume.
+Waashington wrote on December 12, 1793 to an English agricultural reformer Arthur Young "the thoughts I am now about to disclose to you" were not "even in embryo" when he wrote Young three months earlier.
+Flexner documents Washington's evolutionary thought pattern on the issue of slavery over the years in his last biographical volume.
 But he points this letter to Young, as the critical moment when Washington dramatically shifted his stand on slavery and began to develop his plans to free his slaves.
 He was home at Mount Vernon at that time, while yellow fever raged through Philadelphia, and he put forth the scheme to Young of breaking up his property by renting all the farms, except the Mansion House "for my own residence, occupation, and amusement in agriculture."
 He sees the revolutionary concept of his ideas and commands Young to burn the letter if need be.
-Yet, he was not candid; Washington wrote a "private" section in another letter to Tobias Lear stating that his motive in dismembering the estate was "to liberate a certain species of propety which I possess very repugnantly to my own feelings...."
+Yet, he was not candid; Washington wrote a "private" section in another letter to Tobias Lear stating that his motive in dismembering the estate was "to liberate a certain species of property which I possess very repugnantly to my own feelings...."
 What did happen to the 316 slaves on the estate?

 Pamela Cressey is the Alexandria City Archaeologist.